GabrielMerigo/GabrielMerigo/README.md

 </p>

 <p align="left" >
-  💌 if you want talk with me, you can send me a message.
+  💌 if you want talk with me, you can send me a message
 </p>

 <p align="left">